Central Highlands Weather

 Central Highlands Forecast

-Saturday Sunny.
-Areas of morning frost.
-Light winds becoming NE/SE 15 to 20 km/h during the morning then becoming light during the day.
+Wednesday Sunny.
+Light winds becoming S/SE 15 to 20 km/h during the morning then becoming light during the day.

 Central Highlands Weather Forecasts

 ||14||31||5%||< 1mm||Nil||SE 19||38||SE 18||19|